NoorSulaiman/DaimlerTrucksChallenge/README.md

 # DaimlerTrucksChallenge

-This app is represents 2 algorthims, 1st one is sorting, grouping and remove duplicates, the 2nd is prune algorithm.
+This app represents 2 algorthims, 1st one is sorting, grouping and remove duplicates, the 2nd is prune algorithm.

 ## Getting Started